 What is transport to you?
 What do you love about it?
 What would you like to change?
 What is it like for other people to catch transport?
 How could I travel a different way?
 These are the questions I attempt to answer, through film, pictures, words and whatever else I can find.

-My name is Jacqui and in 2013 I set out to explore the various emotions, interactions, communities, activities and inspiration associated with using transport.
-I took my cameras and all the courage I could muster to ten different cities to film and to use every different mode of transport that was on offer – from rickshaws to metros, bicycles to buses, and of course my own two feet.
+My name is Jacqui.
+In 2013 I set out to explore the various emotions, interactions, communities, activities and inspiration associated with using transport.
+I took my cameras and all the courage I could muster to ten cities to film and to use every different mode of transport that was on offer – from rickshaws to metros, bicycles to buses, and of course my own two feet.
 I talked to local people about their experiences as they showed me around their cities.
-I have pieced together these insights into a documentary that you can watch for free.
-Here’s the trailer:
+I have pieced together these insights into a documentary.

 Since coming back I’ve had two children and lots of other ideas about transport so I’m going to continue my blog even though my life isn’t as exotic as boda boda’s in Nairobi and shared taxi’s in Casablanca.
 So please read through my blog to discover the thousands of little journeys we all take through our cities